 This will help you hit it longer for three reasons:

 1) a faster hip rotation makes the whole body rotate faster.
-The faster the body rotates the faster will the clubhead speed be.
+The faster the body rotates, the faster will the clubhead speed be.

-2) the faster the hips are, relative to the torso and arms, the more you stretch the core and upper back musculature.
+2) the faster the hips are relative to the torso and arms, the more you stretch the core and upper back musculature.
 Stretching a muscle creates a stretch reflex that increases speed even more.

-3) When the hips rotate faster than the torso (and especially, arms) that’s when you create lag.
-I’m not a golf coach and this is supposed to be a training article, but those of you who know golf, know how important creating lag can be.
+3) When the hips rotate faster than the torso (and especially, arms), that’s when you create lag.
+I’m not a golf coach, and this is supposed to be a training article, but those of you who know golf know how important creating lag can be.

-Those who can jump higher can apply more force into the ground which means that they can make their hips spin faster.
+Those who can jump higher can apply more force into the ground, which means that they can make their hips spin faster.
 That’s why there is a connection between jumping high and hitting it long.

-HOWEVER, this is for those who use the ground well during his swing.
+HOWEVER, this is for those who use the ground well during their swing.
 An amateur golfer who doesn’t use his lead leg to apply force into the ground will not improve his driving distance by improving his jumping capacity.